 What is Tiramisu?

-Our easy Tiramisu recipe requires a short list of ingredients, but the combination tastes incredible.
+My easy Tiramisu recipe calls for a short list of ingredients, but be sure to check out the substitution ideas below.

 • Espresso or strong coffee – Use espresso if you have an espresso machine, or use your favorite strong-brewed coffee.
 See substitutes below.

-• Golden Rum – divided between the cream and the coffee syrup for more depth of flavor.
+• Golden Rum – flavors the cream and the coffee syrup.
 The light color keeps the cream layer lighter in color.
-See substitutes below.

-• Mascarpone and Heavy Whipping Cream – Use chilled right out of the fridge.
-For the cream, opt for Heavy cream instead of light or regular cream, since these could make the mixture runny.
+• Heavy Whipping Cream – Use chilled right out of the fridge.
+Opt for Heavy cream instead of light or regular cream, since these could make the mixture runny.

 ingredients for Italian layered dessert including mascarpone cheese, eggs, sugar, heavy whipping cream, rum, coffee and ladyfingers